 Can you find the answers to the following questions at the website?

 - How much does a family ticket cost?
-(Check the Visit Us section)
+(Check the Online Tickets section)

 - Is there a souvenir shop at the Gaol?
 (Check the Facilities section)